Skip to main content

 • Bachelor of Business Studies

-Matthew commenced working in Deaf Education in November 2014 as the Executive Officer at van Asch Deaf Education Centre.
+Matthew began working in Deaf education in November 2014 as the executive officer at van Asch Deaf Education Centre.
 In October 2017, he also took on the role of Executive Officer at Kelston Deaf Education Centre.
-With the merger of the two Centres in July 2020, he was appointed Director of Corporate Services for Ko Taku Reo—Deaf Education New Zealand and sits on the Board's Finance & Property, HR, and Compliance & Risk Committees.
+With the merger of the two centres in July 2020, he was appointed Director of Corporate Services for Ko Taku Reo – Deaf Education New Zealand and sits on the Board's Finance & Property, HR, and Compliance & Risk Committees.

 Before Deaf Education, Matthew had 20 years of experience in a chartered accountancy practice before being appointed executive officer at another specialist residential school.

-Matthew has experience and a proven executive leadership and financial and operational management track record.
+Matthew has a proven track record in executive leadership and financial and operational management.

 E: matthew.koning@kotakureo.school.nz